Francisco Luzón: Biography

-Luzón retired from the Banco Santander Central Hispano in 2013, receiving a pension of 65 million euros, 52% of which entered the Ministry of Finance.
+Luzón retired from the Banco Santander Central Hispano in 2013, receiving a pension of 65 million euros.
 He then dedicated himself to the academic world, becoming a professor at the China Europe International Business School in Shanghai.
 He also served as Vice-President of the Biblioteca Nacional de España and was President of the Catholic Institute of Business Administration.
 He served on the Latin American Council at Georgetown University and was a member of the Global Advisory Council of the School of Management at Yale University.
 He was a consultant with the Inter-American Development Bank and the European Stability Mechanism, while also serving as an advisor to the Government of Puerto Rico thanks to his contributions in the Caribbean and Latin America.

 On 14 November 2011, he received the Medal of Merit in Labour, awarded by the Council of Ministers and the Ministry of Labour, for his forty year career of professional work.
 On 21 June of that year, he earned a Doctoris honoris causa from the University of Castilla–La Mancha thanks to his contributions to academics.
 He received recognition from the Empresarial de América Latina in 2016 thanks to his contributions to the public and private spheres in Latin America.
 On 9 December 2016, he received the Grand Cross of the Civil Order of Alfonso X, the Wise for his merit in the fields of education and research.

 Francisco Luzón died from amyotrophic lateral sclerosis in Madrid on 17 February 2021 at the age of 73.